Chapter 11: The Lussa Part3

-Ammelia began to cry silently.
+Ammelia began to weep quietly.
 Alexandre ignored it.

-“There’s only one redeeming thing about a child.
+“There’s only one redeeming thing about the young.
 Do you know what it is Ammelia?”

 “What,” Ammelia murmured.

 “The library is not open at this hour.
-We will use the other book instead…the manuscript of sorts.
-Here it is.”
+Here.”
 She walked to the far overhead cupboard and opened it.
 One of the shelves, right above the cups, had been repurposed as a bookshelf.
 There were only four books on it.
-She took one, a black book, and flipped until she saw a memorized page number, and read aloud.
+She took one, flipped until she found a certain page, and then read aloud.